 There are a variety of crowdfunding websites like KickStarter and Indiegogo that provide anyone with the opportunity to “back” a project and in return receive special perks, an early release of the product, or equity in the company.
 Investment minimums are low – but since anyone can create a project, the risk of losing your money could be significant.

 Angel Investing provide the first form of outside capital to a startup, and those investments usually occur where there is a close personal connection with the founder.
 Given the early stage, these investments are higher risk with oftentimes higher potential for return.

 3) Private Equity and Venture Capital: Institutional Investing

 Private Equity funds invest in and often outright purchase private tech companies that tend to be more mature businesses.
 Venture Capital funds tend to invest in earlier stage private companies with high potential growth.
 Individuals can hold LP interests in private equity and venture capital partnerships, which typically have high minimums.

 4) Secondary Marketplaces: Buy and Sell Private Stock

 Secondary Marketplaces, such as EquityZen, connect shareholders from private tech companies with investors who want access to the private market.
 These Secondary Marketplaces provide investors with a pool of different tech companies to choose from (like SpaceX, Stripe and Warby Parker), which gives individual investors the opportunity to invest in exciting new technology companies while they’re still private.
 They enable investors to browse investment opportunities, conduct research and diligence, and invest.

-If you own private investments or are considering adding them to your investment portfolio, we can help you find the right Financial Adviser to give you advice on those investments and how they should fit into your broader investment strategy.
-Learn more about the adviser on our platform here.
+If you own private investments or are considering adding them to your investment portfolio, we can help you find the right Financial Advisor to give you advice on those investments and how they should fit into your broader investment strategy.
+Learn more about the advisory firms on our platform here.